 Comically Missing the Point: Opie.
 In the pilot Andy tells Opie that he lost his Ma much the same way that Opie had recently lost his pet turtle.
 "Who stepped on Ma?"
 In another episde Andy tries to get Opie to give to the orphan fund, saying that there are three and a half orophans per swqure mile.
 Opie ha never seen a half boy.
 "No, that's what we call a ratio."
 "Poor Horatio, the half a boy."

 Dark and Troubled Past: Played with in "Helen's Past", where Andy discovers evidence that would suggest that Helen was actually involved with a gangster years before she relocated to Mayberry.

-Dinner Order Flub: While in Mount Pilot, Andy & Barney go to a fancy French restaurant.
+Dinner Order Flub: While in Mount Pilot, Andy and Barney go to a fancy French restaurant.
 Andy isn't too proud to say he can't read the menu and just orders a steak.
 Barney points to menu items and gets stuff he never thought of as food.

 Waiter (confirming their orders): Steak, baked potato, green beans.
 Snails and brains.